MicrosoftDocs/PowerShell-Docs/reference/v3/Utility/Tee-Object.md

 Enter a variable that contains the objects or type a command or expression that gets the objects.
 You can also pipe an object to Tee-Object.

-When you use the InputObject parameter with Tee-Object, instead of piping command results to Tee-Object, the InputObject value—even if the value is a collection that is the result of a command, such as –InputObject \(Get-Process\)—is treated as a single object.
+When you use the InputObject parameter with Tee-Object, instead of piping command results to Tee-Object, the InputObject value-even if the value is a collection that is the result of a command, such as -InputObject (Get-Process)-is treated as a single object.
 Because InputObject cannot return individual properties from an array or collection of objects, it is recommended that if you use Tee-Object to perform operations on a collection of objects for those objects that have specific values in defined properties, you use Tee-Object in the pipeline, as shown in the examples in this topic.

 ```yaml